Temporary works Designer

 The Ideal Candidate

-- Civil or Structural Engineering Qualification, preferably BEng or higher (MEng, MSc), minimum of a HNC/HND (essential)
+- Civil or Structural Engineering Qualification, preferably BEng or higher (MEng, MSc), minimum (essential).

-- Thorough understanding and application of the CDM Regulations 2015 (essential)
+- Good knowledge of the CDM Regulations 2015 (essential).

 About the Company